lloydlobo/dashboard/README.md

-Just the GitHub Actions build status of all the repos under my account, for my own use.
+GitHub Actions build status of all the repos under my account, for my own use.

-It is disappointing that GitHub does not natively provide this.

 <table>
 <tr>